 Dr. Meghan Downey is a Clinical Psychologist who is licensed in both New York and Virginia and specializes in working with teens and adults struggling with anxiety, depression, relationship issues, pregnancy, parenting, women's issues, ADHD and trauma.
 Dr. Meghan Downey works collaboratively with her clients in a person-centered approach that incorporates hypnosis, mindfulness, and evidenced-based techniques to create meaningful change.
-Her areas of specialization include eating disorders, relationship challenges, anxiety, depression, trauma, and women’s health issues, such as prenatal and postpartum challenges.
+In addition to her clinical work, Dr. Downey is also a certified hypnobirthing coach, and works to support women throughout their pregnancy and the birthing process.

 Dr. Downey’s interest in psychology pre-dates her education.
 As an empath, she was captivated by emotion and human experience.
 Combined with her love of learning, she pursued clinical psychology throughout her higher education and received a Bachelor of Science in psychology from Molloy College’s Honors Program.
 She went on to receive her Doctorate in Clinical Psychology from the California Institute of Integral Studies (CIIS) in San Francisco.
 While at CIIS, she focused her research on the intersection of technology and courtship, studying the emergent norms of online dating.
 During this time, she received extensive training while working in a variety of settings, including school-based, private practice, and medical facilities.
 She broadened her experience by working with individuals suffering from a variety of challenges, including anxiety, depression, relational distress, professional challenges, addiction, and identity issues.